vocdoni/docs/docs/architecture/components/entity.md

         // Localized Call To Action to appear on the app "name": {
-            "default": "Verify my identity",  // used if none of the languages matches "fr": "Vérifier mon identité"
+            "en": "Verify my identity",  // used if none of the languages matches "fr": "Vérifier mon identité"
         },